SyedMustafaKamalNizami/AI-ML-Internship-Tasks/README.md

 Exploring and Visualizing a Simple Dataset

-Objective:
+Objective

 To explore, analyze, and visualize the Iris dataset in order to understand its structure, relationships between features, and patterns that can be useful for classification tasks.

-Dataset Used:
+Dataset Used

 Iris dataset (150 samples, 4 features: sepal length, sepal width, petal length, petal width, and species).

-Models Applied:
+Models Applied

 No machine learning model applied in this task — focused on data exploration and visualization.

-Key Results & Findings:
+Key Results & Findings

 1) Used pandas for data loading and exploration (.shape, .head(), .info(), .describe()).